edubrunaldi/generic-wallet/README.md

     * Description: Remove `amount` to the `account` for the application (`ownerAddress`).
 This function decreases the total supply from your application.
     * Emits a Transaction event.
     * Requirements:
-        * `account` must be different then the zero address.
+        * `account` must be different than the zero address.
         * This function must be called by an account with granted access.

 * `transfer(address sender, address recipient, uint256 amount, address ownerAddress) public onlyGrantedAccounts`